Holiday shopping has come a long way, and it’s happened fast. Really fast.

 And of course Cyber Monday continues to be a conversion vehicle.
 In the US, Cyber Monday 2016 was the first day to see $1 billion-plus in mobile sales.

-We could go on talking about Black Friday and Cyber Monday, but you know the story.
+We could go in detail by sharing Cyber Monday and Black Friday tips, but you know the story.
 So let’s keep moving and check in on some other big shopping holidays.
 While they take a backseat to Black Friday, Cyber Monday and Singles Day, they have a proven record of driving sales and should be on your holiday shopping calendar.

 Most countries celebrate Mother’s Day alongside the US on the second Sunday of May, including ecommerce players like Germany, India, Japan and China.
 There are, however, plenty of big online shopping markets where Mother’s Day falls on a different day: